mixu/npm_lazy/readme.md

 - Lazy caching: When a package is requested the first time, it is cached locally.
 No explicit need to manage packages or replication.
 - Metadata is expired periodically (default: 1 hour) so that the latest versions of packages are fetched.

+## New in version 1.2.x

+Reworked the behavior with regards to index files, where npm_lazy would return a 500 even though it had an package.json file in it's cache once the maxRetries were exhausted if the file was considered to be up to date.
+The new/fixed behavior is to always fall back to the cached file.

 ## New in version 1.x

 In response to the npm outage, I've made some improvements to npm_lazy.
 Previously, the primary use case was to prevent multiple servers in a large deploy from causing duplicate requests.